animatlabs/animatlabs.github.io/_drafts/2027-04-26-erroror-discriminated-unions-csharp.md

 All three libraries solve the same fundamental problem: making error handling explicit instead of relying on exceptions.
 The "right" choice depends on your project's architecture, team experience, and how general-purpose you need the discriminated union to be.

-My personal pick for most projects in 2027? **ErrorOr** -- it's the simplest, most focused, and the fluent API makes code read beautifully.
+My personal pick for most projects in 2027? **ErrorOr**: it's the simplest, most focused, and the fluent API makes code read beautifully.
 But I reach for **OneOf** when I need true exhaustive matching, and **Ardalis.Result** when I'm working in Clean Architecture.

 ---